unix-chewy/flashcard-app/README.md

 implement this flashcard design, several widgets were used.
 Among these are the Card widget for the flashcard's surface, FadeTransition to create a smoother UI, and a LinearProgressIndicator to display the user's study progress.

+### Sunga, Joney B.

+Based on my experience during the development hpase, I noticed that the app had a very simple flashcard system.
+It was basic, flat animations-when a card flipped, and there were no transitions between the flash screen and the main application.
+While the functionality worked, the overall experience felt plain and souless for me.
+As I continued working on this project, I realized the importance of creating a more seamless and engaging user experience.
+Throughout the project, I added transitions to make navigation feel more natural and polished.
+I also improved the card-flipping animations to give the app a more dynamic feel.
+Lastly, I also revisited the user interface, making short adjustments to ensure that the final design was more visually appealing and user-friendly.
+This improvements not only enhanced the app's usability but also helped it feel more complete.